Are You Thinking Of Buying A Second Home?

-If you intend to buy a second property, totally renovate it before selling it for a profit, then a development loan may suit you.
+If you intend to buy a second property, and want to totally renovate it before selling it for a profit, then a development loan may suit you.
 Development loans are for people who plan on undertaking big property improvement projects.
 You present your plan to the lender who, if they agree, release money at different stages of the renovation process.
 Development loans can often be up to 18 months as they're for bigger projects that take a bit more time to complete.
 They have relatively high interest rates because you’re essentially asking the lender to loan you money based on your ability to successfully renovate a property, not a property that already exists.
 You’ll also need to provide 30% - 40% of the renovation costs yourself.

-Technically, in the UK, you can have as many residential mortgages as you like, but lenders are wary of people using them to buy properties they then rent out.
+Technically, in the UK, you can have as many residential properties as you like, but lenders are wary of people using residential mortgages to buy properties they then rent out.
 Therefore, lenders often only allow a maximum of 2 residential mortgages – one for your main residence and one for a holiday home or a family member to live in.
 If you wish to take out a second residential mortgage, you’ll have to declare which of your properties will be your primary residence.